 Rockport is a very small city located in the state of Indiana.
 With a population of 2,223 people and two constituent neighborhoods, Rockport is the 196th largest community in Indiana.
-Rockport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Rockport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Rockport, you'll notice that it is more blue-collar than most other communities in America.
-37.82% of Rockport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Rockport is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Rockport who work in office and administrative support (15.35%), food service (10.34%), and sales jobs (8.01%).
+Because occupations involving physical labor dominate the local economy, Rockport is generally considered to be a blue-collar town.
+40.89% of the Rockport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Rockport is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Rockport who work in office and administrative support (14.72%), food service (11.56%), and sales jobs (6.76%).

-As is often the case in a small city, Rockport doesn't have a public transportation system that people use to get to and from their jobs every day.
+Rockport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Rockport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rockport include Irish, English, Italian, and Dutch.